rrthomas/wincoll/README.md

-The level files are in the `wincoll/levels` subdirectory of the project, and are [Tiled](https://www.mapeditor.org/) level editor files, so you will need to install Tiled to edit them.
+The level files are in the `wincoll/levels` subdirectory of the project, and are [Tiled](https://www.mapeditor.org/) level editor files, so you will need to install Tiled to edit them or create new levels.

 Having saved an edited level you can install the Python package with `pip install .` or run it directly with `PYTHONPATH=. python -m wincoll`.

 Some notes about level design:

++ A set of levels is numbered according to the lexical order of their file names.
 + The supplied levels have a brick wall all the way around.
 This is conventional but not necessary: there’s an imaginary brick wall around the outside of the level already.
-+ Levels need exactly one start position (represented by placing the Win character).
++ Levels need exactly one start position, given by placing the Win character.
-+ No other checks are done to make sure a level is possible to complete; for example, you can place diamonds surrounded by bricks, or have safes but no key.
++ No checks are done to make sure a level is possible to complete; for example, you can place diamonds surrounded by bricks, or have safes but no key.

-The files are named `Level??.tmx` where the question marks represent two decimal digits.
++ A complete level set requires a Tiled tileset and corresponding graphics.
+  You can simply copy the tileset file `WinColl.tsx` and PNG graphics from `wincoll/levels`.

 I welcome [pull requests](https://github.com/rrthomas/wincoll/pulls) for new levels.